sagemath/trac_to_gh/Issue 1703.md

 # Issue 1703: memleak in Singular: one mpz is leaked in longrat.cc triggered by linear_code.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1703

 Original creator: mabshoff